-If you are a paraprofessional looking for resources, please see our Paraprofessionals Resources page.
+If you are a paraprofessional looking for resources, please see our

-These recommended forms have been developed to support district teams in identifying the students' needs and supporting the Independence Paraprofessional (IP) in effectively working with students that have moderate to serve disabilities.
+These recommended forms have been developed to support district teams in identifying the students' needs and supporting the Independence Paraprofessional (IP) in effectively working with students that have moderate to severe disabilities.
 Additionally, the forms are resources that support the district in moving through a process of identifying the students' needs and assist the team in developing a plan to support the student in being as independent as the student is able.
 Independence is a focus in the utilization of Paraprofessionals for supporting the student.
 As a result, it is important to utilize one paraprofessional to one student only in extreme situations.
 Research supports that it is in the student's best interest that the school staff assigns multiple students to one paraprofessional.